altaywtf/altay-dot-wtf/public/fonts/README.md

 If you're going to use it in production, please purchase a license from [the amazing people who crafted it](https://www.grillitype.com).

-So they can keep creating amazing typefaces.
+So they can keep doing what they are doing.

 Thank you.